List of Xanth characters: Jonathan

-Jonathan, the sixth King of Xanth, the Magician of Zombies or Zombie master, reigned from 378 to 478.
+Jonathan, the Magician of Zombies or Zombie Master, is the sixth King of Xanth and reigns from 378 to 478.
 He is able to re-animate the dead of Xanth.
 He himself was once a zombie.
 Jonathan is the son of King Merlin and Sorceress Tapis.
 He is married to Millie the Ghost; they have twin children, Hiatus and Lacuna.
 He appears in Castle Roogna, Night Mare, and Centaur Aisle.
 He was twice king pro-tem for Trent.

 Vortex

-Vortex, the Magician of Demon Summoning, became the seventh King of Xanth in 478.
+Vortex, the Magician of Demon Summoning, becomes the seventh King of Xanth in 478.

 Neytron

-Neytron, the Magician who Brings Paintings to Life, was the eighth King of Xanth.
+Neytron, the Magician who Brings Paintings to Life, is the eighth King of Xanth.

 Nero

-Nero, the Magician who Brings Golems to Life, was the ninth King of Xanth.
+Nero, the Magician who Brings Golems to Life, is the ninth King of Xanth.

 Gromden

 Gromden, the tenth King of Xanth, is able to divine the history of any object he touches.
 His reign began in 623.
 While married to a curse fiend, he had a daughter, Threnody by a Demoness.